moyinoluwa/documentation/docs/SmoothRideUserManual.md

 ## INTRODUCTION

 SmoothRide is an application that helps people connect with riders.
 There is Smoothride for business .
 It a service of pay as you go.
 It's a B2B application.
 The invoice for all trips is sent at the end of the month to the company.
 SmoothRide has a web application and Mobile application.
+The URL for the admin of SmoothRide for Cooperate is http://104.248.232.131:5000/about.
+The URL for SmoothRide Admin is http://smoothride.herokuapp.com/.

 # PROCESS FLOW